 Despite their efforts, there is still a large disparity.
 Why?
 Because men have a much easier time getting a raise.
 That significantly impacts how much they are paid throughout their careers, perpetuating the gender pay gap.

 What’s the gender pay gap?

-But there is something women can do to improve their earnings potential, from the very beginning of their careers and right through until retirement: Get comfortable with asking for raises.
-“Every single woman should have this conversation with her boss.
-Do your research, and ask,” says Karlyn Percil, a Toronto-based life coach who left the corporate ladder to focus on helping other women develop their leadership skills and succeed.
+However, there are things women can do to improve their earnings potential, from the moment they start their careers right up until retirement.
+The number one thing is don’t be afraid to ask for a raise.
+“Every single woman should have this conversation with her boss,” says Karlyn Percil, a Toronto-based life coach.
+“Do your research, and ask.”

 5 tips to help you ask for a raise

 Look up the salary range for roles similar to yours:

 - Contact HR at your company to ask for the salary bands for your role.
 This will tell you where your salary lands on the scale.

 - Find out what other companies are paying for similar jobs.
 You can find that information on sites like Glassdoor or by talking to a recruiter.